 The decision to create a living will is one that can put an individual at ease, knowing his or her wishes will be met if they become incapacitated.
 A living will can protect one’s rights, putting decisions and medical treatment preferences in a legal document.
 Doctors can use their medical expertise to ensure the individual’s wishes are met.
 While making decisions regarding a loved one’s health is never easy, a living will can help guide them through the process.

-A durable health care power of attorney is a document that allows an individual to appoint a trusted person as their decision maker regarding healthcare, if they become incapacitated.
+A durable health care power of attorney is a document that allows an individual to appoint a trusted person as their decision-maker regarding healthcare if they become incapacitated.
 An agent’s responsibility to the incapacitated person can begin immediately or when a treating doctor determines the individual can no longer make medical decisions on their own.
 The agent’s responsibilities can be detailed in the document, including the obligation to make healthcare decisions based on the individual’s wishes and best interests.
-One may also decide to dictate which health care decisions the agent should not make for them.
+You may also decide to dictate which health care decisions the agent should not make for them.

-Contact an experienced Montgomery County estate planning attorney
+Contact a knowledgeable Montgomery County estate planning attorney

 The attorneys at Friedman Schuman are prepared to help their clients prepare for the future, however uncertain it may seem.
 Although discussions about end-of-life care can be quite difficult and emotional, knowing you have a team of legal representatives on your side can make the process seem less grueling.
 If you are interested in discussing your options for an advance healthcare directive, contact Friedman Schuman today to schedule a consultation.